 In Nairobi, the demand for the supply of models, creative directors, and photographers wasn’t as big as it is now and we were albeit lucky enough to spearhead such initiatives.

 Tell us about your journey from being 2DIE4 Fashion founder to CNBC Presenter and Producer.

 Right before I came to Rwanda, I was working at the ministry of housing in the accounting department.

-Radio 10 was opened at the time and given the relationship we had developed with the Managing director and Afshon Wallace, employment fortunately came, allowing me to be part of Radio 10.
-English being my first language and the ideas we had were a strong point.
+Radio 10 was opened at the time and given the relationship, we had developed with the Managing director and Afshon Wallace, employment, fortunately, came, allowing me to be part of Radio 10.
+English is my first language and the ideas we had were a strong point.

 Later I was given a chance to do 5 minutes with another journalist (Fiona Mbabazi), who trained me and taught me a lot, crucial to what I am doing now as well.

 A little later, the owner, Eugene Nyagahene, decided to invest in the country’s first private TV, TV10.